syncfusion-content/blazor-docs/blazor/sidebar/how-to/sidebar-with-list-view.md

 ---
 layout: post
 title: Initialize the Blazor Sidebar with ListView | Syncfusion
-description: Learn here all about Initialize the Sidebar with ListView in Syncfusion Blazor Sidebar component and more.
+description: Learn here all about how to initialize the Sidebar with ListView in Syncfusion Blazor Sidebar component and more.
 platform: Blazor
 control: Sidebar
 documentation: ug